 Participant:

 Date of Grant:

-Number of Shares of Restricted Stock:
+Number of Shares of

+immediately vested.

+Restricted Stock:

+Vesting Schedule:

-Vesting Schedule: Subject to the Participant's contin accordance with the following ves - he Restricted Stock shall vest in
+Subject to the Participant's continued membership on the Board, the Restricted Stock shall vest in accordance with the following vesting schedule:

 Number of Shares of Restricted Stock Vesting Date

 [] [], 20[]

-[], 20[]

 [] [], 20[]

+[] [], 20[]

-Acceleration of Vesting: Notwithstanding the foregoing, the consummation of a Change in Consubstituted. shall be accelerated upon the ne Restricted Stock is not assumed or
+Acceleration of Vesting: Notwithstanding the foregoing, the vesting of the Restricted Stock shall be accelerated upon the consummation of a Change in Control in connection with which the Restricted Stock is not assumed or substituted.

+Termination:

-Termination: Cause, including without limitation on because of the Participant's re- to retirement age, all shares of R han the Participant's Termination for signation in conjunction with guidelines or Restricted Stock which have not vested as
+In the event of the Participant's Termination for any reason other than the Participant's Termination for Cause, including without limitation because of the Participant's resignation in conjunction with guidelines or policies of the Board with respect to retirement age, all shares of

+Restricted Stock which have not vested as of the date of such Termination shall become

-ill shares of Restricted Stock whi Permination by the Participant unilaterally ch have not vested as of the date of such
+In the event of the Participant's (i) Termination for Cause, or (ii) Termination by the Participant unilaterally on the Participant's own accord, all shares of Restricted Stock which have not vested as of the date of such Termination shall be immediately forfeited to the Company by the

-1